 See it for yourself: The NGT Pop-up Cradle

-Info: The beauty of folding system cradles is that you can often use them to stow and carry gear down to the swim.
-The cradle comes with an extra padded mat for greater protection.
-The ability to fold the cradle means that storage and transport is easy.
-The cradle is fully waterproof so you can give it a rinse.
-It isn’t the biggest offering, but for the price point it offers really decent value.
-For your novice angler this would be a good starting point.
+The ability to fold the product means that storage and transport is easy.
+The cradle is made from waterproof material so you can give it a rinse.
+It isn’t the biggest offering, but for the price point, it offers really decent value.
+For your novice carp anglers, this NGT pop-up would be a good starting point.

 70 x 50 x 16cm